miniflux/website/content/docs/docker.md

   miniflux-db:
 ```

-- `DATABASE_URL` is used to define the database connection parameters
+- `DATABASE_URL` defines the database connection parameters.
-- `RUN_MIGRATIONS=1` runs the SQL migrations automatically
+- `RUN_MIGRATIONS=1` runs the SQL migrations automatically.
-- `CREATE_ADMIN`, `ADMIN_USERNAME`, `ADMIN_PASSWORD` allows us to create the first admin user, and it can be removed after the first initialization.
+- `CREATE_ADMIN`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD` allow the creation of the first admin user.
+These can be removed after the first initialization.

 There are more examples in the Git repository with Traefik and Caddy: https://github.com/miniflux/v2/tree/master/contrib/docker-compose

-You could also configure an optional health check in your Docker Compose file:
+You can also configure an optional health check in your Docker Compose file:

 ```yaml
 miniflux: